codercodingss/AfriHacks2023-BillPal/README.md

-# Happy_Minds
+# BillPal
-This is an application that supports mental health
+This is a mobile application that offers personalized financial guidance and support to help users achieve their financial goals